Read This First

 Prompt 3: List 7 secular individuals alive today who experience exciting and fulfilling lives on very little money.

-The section turns on Contemporary Secular Individuals Living Fulfilling Lives with Minimal Wealth and Sarah Wilson.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Contemporary Secular Individuals Living Fulfilling Lives with Minimal Wealth and Sarah Wilson in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Contemporary Secular Individuals Living Fulfilling Lives with Minimal Wealth distinct from Sarah Wilson.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Contemporary Secular Individuals Living Fulfilling Lives with Minimal Wealth distinct from Sarah Wilson.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Suelo is known for his choice to live without money since 2000.
 He resides in the caves in Utah, foraging, and dumpster diving for food.
 His blog and the book about his life, “The Man Who Quit Money,” describe his fulfillment from living in harmony with nature and rejecting consumerism.